puffyCid/artemis-book/src/development/testing.md

 `artemis` has a single basic guideline for testing:

-- All functions must have a test.
-No exceptions
+- All functions should ideally have a test

 For example, if you open a pull request to add a new feature and create three (3) new functions.
 Your must have a test for each new function (three tests